menu

 Cascade is a very small town located in the state of Maryland.
 With a population of 1,099 people and just one neighborhood, Cascade is the 223rd largest community in Maryland.
-Cascade has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Cascade has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Cascade, you'll notice that it is more blue-collar than most other communities in America.
-40.15% of Cascade’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cascade is generally considered to be a blue-collar town.
+40.15% of the Cascade workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cascade is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Cascade who work in management occupations (13.57%), office and administrative support (12.64%), and sales jobs (9.29%).

 Telecommuters are a relatively large percentage of the workforce: 29.21% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.